We've launched new tax management features.

 4. Anniversary bonuses

-Reward referrers when the customers they bring in hit key milestones—like 6 months or 1 year.
-This approach encourages people to bring in quality leads who are more likely to stick around long-term, not just quick conversions.
+Reward referrers when the customers they bring in hit key milestones like six months or one year.
+This approach encourages people to bring in quality leads who are more likely to stick around long-term.

-The anniversary approach creates multiple touchpoints for engagement with both the referrer and the new customer.
-It reinforces the value of customer retention alongside acquisition — a natural fit for subscription and SaaS companies where LTV is especially crucial.
+The anniversary-bonus approach creates multiple touchpoints for engagement with both the referrer and the new customer.
+It reinforces the value of customer retention alongside acquisition, which makes it a natural fit for subscription and SaaS companies where LTV is especially crucial.

 5. Surprise and delight rewards

-Your core referral incentive ideas should be straightforward: do X, get Y. But you can still surprise referrers with unexpected bonus gifts to generate excitement, making the reward experience even more memorable and shareable.
+Your core referral incentive ideas should be straightforward: do X, get Y. But you can still surprise referrers with unexpected bonus gifts to generate excitement and make the reward experience more memorable and shareable.

-Customers love to feel special.
 These surprise moments work best when they feel personal.
-A B2B company might send a gift card to a top referrer’s favorite coffee shop.
-An ecommerce brand could deliver a curated care package based on a customer’s purchase history.
-Small, thoughtful touches like these can turn satisfied customers into happy, loyal advocates.
+A B2B company might send a gift card to a referring client’s local coffee shop.
+An e-commerce brand could deliver a curated care package based on a customer’s purchase history.

 6. Expertise exchange

 Offer professional consultation sessions or access to industry experts as referral rewards.
-This approach is particularly effective for B2B companies where knowledge and expertise are highly valued.
+This approach is particularly effective for B2B companies where knowledge and expertise are assets.

 For professional services firms, it’s a cost-effective way to provide high-perceived-value rewards.
 A 30-minute consultation with a senior expert might cost the company relatively little but represent significant value to the client.
 It could also open opportunities for upselling or expanding relationships with existing customers.